 We also collect publicly available non-personal information about properties, such as number of bathrooms, bed-rooms and listing information and other modelled inferences about properties.
 This information may be supplied to third parties for their use in direct marketing campaigns, including through combining with contact details contained in Marketing Direct.

-We obtain contractual warranties from the database providers that the personal information they collect complies with the Privacy Act and the APPs.
+We obtain contractual warranties from the database providers that the personal information they collect complies with the Privacy Act.

 Information not used for Direct Marketing

-Where we collect information from Government sources such as the Valuers General Office in each State and Territory, we do not use this information (or allow or customers and subscriber to use this information) for direct marketing purposes.
+Where we collect information from Government sources such as the Valuers General Office in each State and Territory in Australia; or LINZ, Southland DC or Christchurch Council in New Zealand (Government Data Sources), we do not use this information (or allow or customers and subscriber to use this information) for direct marketing purposes.

-When we licence personal information which has been sourced from the Valuers General to our customers and subscribers as part of a Property Data and Analytics Service offered by us, we require them:
+When we licence personal information which has been obtained from the Government Data Sources to our customers and subscribers as part of a Property Data and Analytics Service offered by us, we require them: